mimno/Mallet/docs/import.md

 There are two primary methods for importing data into MALLET format, first when the source data consists of many separate files, and second when the data is contained in a single file, with one instance per line.
 For topic modeling, we usually want a large number of short, paragraph- to page-sized text segments.
 Note that this may *not* be what you think of as a "document"!
 In this case, the one-text-per-line file format is often a better choice than individual files.

-**One instance per file**: After downloading and building MALLET, change to the MALLET directory.
-As an example, text-only (`.txt`) versions of English web pages are in files in a directory called `sample-data/web/en` and text-only versions of German pages are in `sample-data/web/de`.
-Now run this command:

-    bin/mallet import-dir --input sample-data/web/* --output web.mallet

-MALLET will use the directory names as labels and the filenames as instance names.
-Note: make sure you are in the mallet directory, not the mallet/bin directory; otherwise you will get a ClassNotFoundException exception.

-If your files are *not* text formatted, for example `.docx` or `.pdf`, you will need to extract text first.
-Mallet does not support this function.

-**One file, one instance per line**: By default, Mallet assumes each line of the data file is in the following tab-delimited format:
+**One file, one instance per line**: The "spreadsheet" style is the most common and useful.
+By default, Mallet assumes each line of the data file is in the following tab-delimited format:

     [ID]  [tag]  [text of the instance...]